 You can take picnics or buy food from the cafe or there’s another cafe in the grounds.
 With older kids there’s loads going on inside the palace but we agreed out Things were a bit too young to waste the entry fees on this time.

 Now London Aquarium is absolutely amazing in my opinion but it has a few “buts”:

-The first was the extortionate cost: For 2 adults (Mr Wanderlust and my Mummy Wanderlust) + 2 children it was £88 on the day!
+The first was the extortionate cost: For 2 adults (Mr Wanderlust and Granny Wanderlust) + 2 children it was £88 on the day!
 To book online was actually more expensive… I think… It was hard to tell with the rather user unfriendly website.

 The other drawback was that Thing 1 wasn’t particularly interested in looking at the fish.
 I thought he’d find it really cool so that was disappointing.
 Also, Thing 2 was quite scared by the dark rooms and the sharks.
 They did say seeing penguins was cool but I think if I’d been there I probably wouldn’t have liked that either.
 I’ve mentioned before I’m not a massive fan of seeing wild animals in captivity.

 There are so many museums in London including a huge range that are great for kids.
 I still can’t believe that museums are free there!